 This once seedy and fringe area of the city on the edge of City Hall is where many new immigrants have set up shop and established a variety of amazing food from around the world.
 Primarily a spot to find some delicious Vietnamese food and known affectionately as Little Saigon, the area also has an influx of Thai, Indian, Middle Eastern to Latin inspired venues that are all inexpensive mom and pop type establishments.
 For visitors that want to get a good sampling of different ethnic foods in the area with an expert then book a tour with Explore San Francisco, they have a variety of different locations but their Little Saigon tour is run by a local who has worked in both the Chinatown and Little Saigon neighborhoods.
 For details and tour information, you can check out their website here.

-Tip: This is a little rough on different blocks in the neighborhood, so I would advise doing a walk or tour during the day time instead of the evening when the area is bustling. (all depends on your comfort level)
+Tip: This is a little rough on different blocks, so I would advise doing a walk or tour during the day time instead of the evening when the area is bustling. (all depends on your comfort level)

 Check out the Illuminate SF installations around the city

 For visitors in interested in the combination of cool light and art installations in the city, walking around at night to check out Illuminate SF is a different way to enjoy art and creative lighting around the city.
-Most of these public art displays can be found in busy tourist locations and if you are in the area, it would be worthwhile to check them out.
+Most of these public art displays can be found in busy tourist locations and if you are in the area, a fun thing to do in San Francisco.
 Or you can also take docent lead tours of closely grouped exhibits, to do this check out the calendar of events and tours on their website here.

 Tip: the revolving show is seasonal so check out the site to see what is currently being shown in the various parts of the city.